HIPERFIT/hiperfit.github.com/publications.md

 ---
 {% include JB/setup %}

+* Vivek Shah. __Transactional Partitioning: A New Abstraction for Main-Memory Databases__.
+In _Proceedings of VLDB PhD Workshop_.
+2014.
+Supervised by Marcos Vaz Salles.
+HIPERFIT DIKU Associates.

+* Agnieszka Karolina Konicz, David Pisinger, Kourosh Marjani Rasmussen, Mogens Steffensen. __A combined stochastic programming and optimal control approach to personal finance and pensions__.
+To appear in _OR Spectrum_.
+2014.

+* Holger Kraft and Mogens Steffensen. __A Dynamic Programming Approach to Constrained Portfolios__.
+In _European Journal of Operational Research_.
+229(2): 453–461.
+2013.

 * Troels Henriksen, Martin Elsman, and Cosmin E. Oancea. __Size Slicing - A Hybrid Approach to Size Inference in Futhark__.
 In _Proceedings of the 3rd ACM SIGPLAN workshop on Functional High-Performance Computing (FHPC'14)_.
 Guthenburg, SE.
 September, 2014.

 * Troels Henriksen and Cosmin E. Oancea. __Bounds Checking: An Instance of Hybrid Analysis__.
 In _ACM SIGPLAN International Workshop